 There are many reasons why students may need or wish to take time away from the Institute.
 There may be personal or medical issues interfering with their studies; opportunities for professional experience; family commitments; or the desire to just take a break.

-The Retention Officer is available to talk with you about your situation, and to guide you through the process of taking time away/deferring your place, and returning.
+The Retention and Student Engagement team are available to talk with you about your situation, and to guide you through the process of taking time away/deferring your place, and returning.
 Before leaving the Institute, you should have a clear understanding of what is required before returning and of the financial implications there may be from deferring your place.

 For more details on deferring an undergraduate course, please see our